Zelensky shakes up Ukrainian government amid growing corruption scandal - KESQ

 By Ivana Kottasová, Kostan Nechyporenko and Jo Shelley, CNN

-A number of senior Ukrainian officials have resigned or been fired by President Volodymyr Zelensky amid a growing corruption scandal linked to the procurement of war-time supplies, in the biggest shakeup of the government since Russia’s invasion began.
+President Volodymyr Zelensky has fired a slew of senior Ukrainian officials amid a growing corruption scandal linked to the procurement of war-time supplies, in the biggest shakeup of his government since Russia’s invasion began.

 During his nightly address on Monday evening, Zelensky announced he was banning government officials from traveling abroad on anything but official business, and said he would be making “personnel changes” in the coming days.